CassioLeite/helpful-packages-and-libs/README.md

 # Helpful Packages and Libs
->A repository created to share helpful packages, libraries, extentions and plugins for Development.
+A repository created to share helpful packages, libraries, extensions and plugins for Development.
+  * I understand the differences between packages, libraries, extensions and plugins.
+  * I will treat all new sources in this repository as "packages" to keep it cleaner as possible, so please bear with me.

 ## Laravel